barreiros/VibeWhisper/memory-bank/activeContext.md

-# Active Context: Barreiros_SuperWhisper
+the the the the the the the the the the the the the th the tough .# Active Context: Barreiros_SuperWhisper

 _This file tracks the current work focus, recent changes, immediate next steps, and active decisions or considerations.
 It bridges the gap between the broader context files and the day-to-day progress._

-## Current Focus (2025-04-02 - Testing & Refinements)
+## Current Focus (2025-04-02 - Testing & 3D Visual)

-- **Testing:** Focus on testing recent features (concurrent transcriptions, language/prompt settings, window focus).
+- **Testing:** Focus on testing recent features (concurrent transcriptions, language/prompt settings, window focus) **and the new 3D transcription window visual**.
 - **Refinements:** Address minor UX issues like transcription window closure.

 ## Recent Changes

+- **Replace Transcription Window Icon with 3D Cube (2025-04-02):**

+  - Installed `three` npm package.
+  - Modified `src/window/transcription.html`: Replaced the microphone indicator `div` with a `<canvas id="scene-canvas">`.
+Added styles for transparent background and canvas sizing.
+  - Modified `src/core/TranscriptionRenderer.js`:
+    - Imported `three`.
+    - Implemented Three.js scene setup (scene, camera, lights).
+    - Created a `WebGLRenderer` attached to the canvas with a transparent background (`alpha: true`).
+    - Added a rotating grey cube (`BoxGeometry`, `MeshStandardMaterial`) to the scene.
+    - Added an animation loop (`requestAnimationFrame`) to render the scene and rotate the cube.
+    - Added window resize handling.
+    - Removed code related to the old `mic-indicator` element.
+Kept IPC listeners for potential future use (e.g., changing cube color based on recording state).
+  - **Refactored 3D Logic (2025-04-02):** Encapsulated the Three.js setup, animation loop, and resize handling within a `CubeVisualizer` class. **Moved `CubeVisualizer` class to its own file (`src/core/CubeVisualizer.js`)**. `src/core/TranscriptionRenderer.js` now imports and instantiates `CubeVisualizer`. **Reverted Three.js import (now within `CubeVisualizer.js`) back to dynamic `import()` due to renderer module resolution issues with static import.**

 - **ES Module Conversion (2025-04-02):**
   - Added `"type": "module"` to `package.json`.